 - 1. A maximum of two students per team and one rocket per team will be accepted. - 2.
 Only one attempt will be allowed for each entry. - 3.
-Each rocket must pass a visual inspection and height requirement in order to be eligible to compete.
-Entries that fail this inspection will not be permitted to enter the competition. - 4.
-Only one (1) student per team is permitted at the launch pad. - 5.
-The judges will record the flight time for each rocket, which will then be used to calculate the final score. - A. The flight time is defined as the time from the moment the launch button is pressed until the instant the rocket lands on the ground or an object on the ground.
-This measurement must be taken by at least three judges and the average flight time is the final record.
+Each rocket must pass a visual inspection and height requirement to qualify.
+Entries that fail this inspection will not be permitted to launch. - 4.
+After qualification, students shall line up in the designated pre-launch area with their rockets and must not leave this area.
+Rockets must remain in the pre-launch area and shall not be modified.

+- 5. When called, students shall enter the launch area and follow the instructions of the flight engineer and all competition staff. - 6.
+The judges will record the flight time for each rocket to one-hundredth of one second (0.00).
+The flight time is defined as the time from the moment the launch button is pressed until the instant the rocket lands on the ground or an object on the ground.